 Is Genie+ actually going to save me any time?
 Which rides should I focus on in order to make the most of Genie+?
 These, and other similar questions continue to be very popular here at TouringPlans and throughout the Disney planning community.
-We last took a look at initial time saving data back in mid-December and updated it here in June.
-But a lot has changed since then – a lot of attractions have been added to Genie+, people have learned more about how the system works, and demand has started to decrease with the inability to pre-purchase and increasing cost.
+We last took a look at initial time saving data back in mid-December of 2021 and updated it here in late 2022 and early 2023.
+But a lot has changed since then – people have learned more about how the system works, and demand has started to decrease with the inability to pre-purchase and increasing, variable cost.

 Explain the Math!

 In order for me to be able to tell you how much time you might save by using the Lightning Lane at any attraction, I need to know two pieces of data:

 - How long you will wait in the Lightning Lane for the attraction

 - How long you would have waited in the standby queue if you entered at the same time.

 In an ideal world, you’d all tour the parks in pairs.
 And one of you would get in the Lightning Lane while the other got in Standby, and you’d start your timers in the Lines app at the exact same time.
 Turns out, families and other touring parties don’t actually split up like that in the real world.
 Shame on you for not giving us clean data!

 But in reality, the data for how long the Lightning Lane waits are is easy enough to pull.
 I can get those directly from timed waits in Lines.
 It’s when I try to correlate that Lightning Lane wait with a corresponding Standby wait that things get tricky.
 Since we don’t actually have any nicely paired waits, we have to make some sort of calculation and/or assumption.
 What I chose to do was: